-The temple is a simple structure with typical Hindu architecture.
+Considered as one of the most prominent places to visit in Dwarka, the temple is a simple structure with the typical Hindu architecture.
 The temple is more popular for its rich and evocative spiritual history rather than its architectural beauty.
 This temple is unique in the sense that the Shiva Lingam faces to the south and the Gomugam faces towards the east.
-The Shivalinga at Nageshwar is a Tri-mukhi Rudraksha which is around 40 cm high and 30 cm in diameter.
+The Shivalinga at Nageshwar is a Tri-Mukhi Rudraksha which is around 40 cm high and 30 cm in diameter.
 At Nageshwar one can also find goddess Parvati as Nageshwari along with the Shivalinga.
 There is also a 25 m giant statue of Lord Shiva in the temple complex that mesmerizes tourists and pilgrims alike with its aesthetic appeal.

 Timings: 6 AM - 12.30 PM & 5 PM - 9.30 PM